hp2304/Computer-Vision-Assignments-uWashington/readme.md

 generate this output image
 ![Output image](vision-hw4/proj_resized1.jpg)

+* Canny edge detector.
+* Detcting lines using Hough Transform (in progress).
 ---
 #### Note
 * All these new stuff will be added inside *vision-hw4/* directory.